Southwestern Black Bean Burgers

 As an infectious disease doctor in Seattle, I started posting about COVID-19 from the beginning.
 And at the beginning, there was a lot of fear and uncertainty.

-So one day, I posted the following on Facebook, “I feel bad about only posting about coronavirus recently, so here’s an unrelated question.
+So one day, I posted on Facebook, “I feel bad about only posting about coronavirus recently, so here’s an unrelated question.
 Why do my bean burgers always come out mushy, and how do I minimize that?”
-The subsequent recipe tests of that mushy black bean burger turned out to be the start of this blog.
+Subsequent recipe tests of that mushy black bean burger became the start of this blog.

 Ingredients

-Beans – canned beans are an incredible convenience and absolutely ok to use, whether you’re making these black bean burgers, my cheesy white bean tomato bake, or apple pie baked beans.
+Beans – canned beans are an incredible convenience and absolutely okay to use, whether you’re making these black bean burgers, my cheesy white bean tomato bake, or apple pie baked beans.

 Binders – just like when you’re making homemade meatloaf, you need something to bind the ingredients together.
 For these Southwest black bean burgers, we’ll use eggs and tortilla chips.